Janeesh23/nextjs_cicd/README.md

 #Copy the EXTERNAL-IP from the output above and open it in your browser:
 http://<external-ip>

-# For context: My Minikube cluster was running on an Ubunut WSL
+# For context: My Minikube cluster was running on an Ubuntu WSL
 ```

 ## CI/CD Pipeline (GitHub Actions)